Bari (Puglia), Italy – Jan 2018

 Patras, Greece to Bari, Italy (by Ferry) – Jan 2018

-On Friday 19 January I left Ionian Beach Camping for the second time in the last month (excellent site by the way and reasonably priced) and drove the 70 km to Patras for the overnight ferry to Bari.
+On Friday 19 January I left Ionian Beach Camping for the second time in the month (excellent site by the way and reasonably priced) and drove the 70 km to Patras for the overnight ferry to Bari.

-I had booked the ferry trip online through Aferry.com and the whole booking and travel process went very smoothly.
+I booked the ferry trip online through Aferry.com and the whole booking and travel process went very smoothly.
 The New South Port in Patras is well signposted and I arrived 3 hours or so in advance of the 6pm sailing time, collected my tickets and boarding instructions from the Anek Offices and settled down in the port car park until boarding commenced at 4pm.

-… that’s an earlier ferry leaving
+That‘s an earlier ferry leaving

-It was a 16+ hour ferry journey to Italy (and I didn’t have a particularly good night’s rest even though I took a private cabin in preference to one of the reclining chairs that most travellers opted for) but soon enough we had docked and I was looking for somewhere to park the car while I explored Bari.
+It was a 16+ hour ferry journey to Italy (and I didn’t have a particularly good night’s rest even though I took a private cabin in preference to one of the reclining chairs that most travellers opted for) but soon enough we had docked and I was looking for somewhere to park the Van while I explored Bari.

-… the first sight of Bari Harbour with the Port Pilot in the small boat in the foreground racing out to board the ferry and take us in
+The first sight of Bari Harbour with the Port Pilot in the small boat in the foreground racing out to board the ferry and take us in

 … and then I was driving off the ferry and onto Italian soil.